tkunstek/serverless-authentication-boilerplate/README.md

 **Few small issues with the Serverless v.0.5. and AWS Lambda**

-For now, you need to do some manual adjustment with Custom Authorizer AWS Console.
 If you are upgrading project runtime, you need to remove the old lambda function from the AWS first before you can deploy functions with node 4.3 runtime.
+You may also need to do some manual adjustment with Custom Authorizer AWS Console.

 ## Installation